Meaning Of Legato In Music

 Several misconceptions often surround the application and interpretation of legato:

 • Legato means slow: Legato is not inherently tied to tempo.
-While slow tempos often facilitate legato performance, it can be equally effective at faster speeds.
+While slow tempos often allow legato performance, it can be equally effective at faster speeds.
 The focus remains on the smooth connection of notes, regardless of the tempo.

 • Legato means no articulation: Legato doesn't imply a lack of articulation.
 While it emphasizes the connection between notes, subtle nuances in articulation can enhance the expressive quality of a legato phrase.
 Think of the slight differences in tone or emphasis that can still be present within a smooth flow.